christian-fi/sharee-service-pwa/README.md

 ### Config File

-Build the Conig File (config-api.js) to connect to the Copri Rest API.
+Build the Conig File (config-api.js) to connect to the Copri Rest API.<br>
-In the root dir create a new directory named www.
-Save config-api.js in dir www.
+In the root dir create a new directory named 'www'.
+Save config-api.js in dir 'www'.
 ...
 var config_api="OpenSource-Version"; //you can change this